brucedkyle/ibmcloud_for_partners/docs/security/hyperprotect.md

 IBM Cloud **Hyper Protect Crypto Services** provides you with exclusive control of your encryption keys in the highest security level.
 You can connect your Hyper Protect Crypto Services  instance to third-party keystores, and back up and manage keys across multiple clouds, including AWS, Azure, and more.

+!!! key "Key value"

     This is a dedicated key management service and _Hardware Security Module (HSM)_ that provides you with the **Keep Your Own Key** capability for cloud data encryption.
-Built on FIPS 140-2 Level 4 certified hardware, Hyper Protect Crypto Services provides you with exclusive control of your encryption keys.
+Built on **FIPS 140-2 Level 4 certified** hardware, Hyper Protect Crypto Services provides you with exclusive control of your encryption keys.

 !!! note